woges/UDACITY-Deep-Reinforcement-Learning/Part2_Project_Navigation/Report.md

 ### Results

-The agent is able to receive an average reward (over 100 episodes) of at least +13 in episodes as shown in the following chart.
+The agent is able to receive an average reward (over 100 episodes) of at least +13 in only 123 episodes as shown in the following chart.

 ![Result](./img/performance_banana_PER_Duelling_DDQN_V02.jpg)